 We faced some conflict over custody and money issues when we were in mediation.
 Coming up with a parenting agreement, which makes for a more business-like and rule-based relationship compared to what we had before, was a challenge.
 But once our daughter’s schedule was sorted out, we respected the arrangements made.

 We made sure that, when Nameo was with one parent, she was still in contact with the other.
 Today she is four, and we still call her almost every night.
-It also gives us an opportunity to chat with the other parent about anything that needs to be discussed.
-If it pertains to Nameo’s behavior or we think we may have a disagreement, we talk on the phone later when she isn’t around.
+Those calls also give us an opportunity to chat with the other parent about anything that needs to be discussed.
+If the subject pertains to Nameo’s behavior or we think we may have a disagreement, we talk on the phone later when she isn’t around.

-We agreed to never speak negatively about the other parent to Nameo and we informed our families to do the same.
+We agreed to never speak negatively about the other parent to Nameo.
+We also informed our families to do the same.
 For us, our separation didn’t mean we had the right to take away love and a cohesive environment from our daughter too.

 Blending Our Parenting Styles